 - Ensure that all policies and procedures adopted by the Governing Body are fully implemented, and followed by the staff. - Work towards establishing and maintaining a culture in school where all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children.
-These concerns will be treated sensitively and proactively in line with the school's Whistle-blowing policy. - Ensure that all relevant training for all staff is up-to-date and reviewed annually. - Ensure that all staff have received 'Section 1' and 'Annexe A' of Keeping Children Safe in Education and have signed to acknowledge they have read and understood its contents. - The Inclusion Leader is the primary Designated Lead for safeguarding with the Headteacher as secondary Designated Lead for safeguarding.
-In their absence, the Deputy Head/Assistant Headteacher - Heads will take on the following responsibilities.
+These concerns will be treated sensitively and proactively in line with the school's Whistle-blowing policy. - Ensure that all relevant training for all staff and governors is up-to-date and reviewed annually. - Ensure that all staff have received 'Section 1' and 'Annex A' of Keeping Children Safe in Education and have signed to acknowledge they have read and understood its contents. - Heads will take on the following responsibilities.
 A designated Governor (Chair of Governors) is also identified.